What Is Verapamil and How Does It Work?

 - Sinus bradycardia resulting in hospitalization and pacemaker insertion has been reported in association with concurrent use of clonidine with verapamil; monitor heart rate if coadministered

-- Verapamil is distributed in milk; nursing infant doses range from less than 0.01% to 0.1% of mother's dose.
+- Verapamil is distributed in milk; nursing infant doses range from less than 0.01% to 0.1% of the mother's dose.
 The manufacturer suggests refraining from nursing (though the American Academy of Pediatrics committee states that verapamil is compatible with nursing)

 Healthy Heart Resources